DaoCloud/DaoCloud-docs/docs/en/docs/install/commercial/download-file.md

 ## Download offline image package

-### AMD architecture offline image package
+### Offline AMD package

-1. Download the offline image package on the bootstrapping node.
+1. Download the offline package on the bootstrapping node.
 You can download other versions of the offline package from [Download Center](../../download/index.md).

      ```shell
      # Assume VERSION is v0.4.0